 - Non-essential entry is permitted for residents of EEA countries, Switzerland and the UK, Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, United Arab Emirates and Uruguay. - Non-essential entry remains suspended for permanent residents of other countries. - All travellers into Greece are required to complete an online Passenger Locator Form (PLF) at least 48 hours prior to arrival.
 Once completed, the online form will generate a QR code.
-On arrival, screening personnel will scan the QR code and further screen/test some passengers. - Effective 7 September until 21 September: - Flights from Russia are only permitted to land at Athens, Thessaloniki and Heraklion airports. - o There is a limit of 500 passengers arriving per week from Russia. - Effective until 30 September: - Passengers arriving by air from Albania, Belgium, Bulgaria, Hungary, (effective 18 September) Malta, North Macedonia, Romania, Spain and the United Arab Emirates must present a medical certificate with a negative COVID-19 PCR test certificate issued at most 72 hours before arrival. - Greek citizens and residents and other essential travellers are exempted from this requirement. - Permanent residents of the UAE may arrive only by means of direct flights and must present proof of permanent residence in the UAE, return tickets and hotel reservations and travel insurance. - o Inbound flights from the Catalonia area of Spain are suspended. - Flights coming from Israel are only permitted to land at Athens, Thessaloniki, Heraklion, Kos, and Corfu airports and there is a limit of 5000 passengers arriving per week from Israel.
-This does not apply to Greek citizens and residence permit holders. - Flights are restricted from Turkey, Bulgaria and Romania. - Flights from Albania and North Macedonia can only land at Athens Airport.
+On arrival, screening personnel will scan the QR code and further screen/test some passengers. - Effective until 25 October: - Passengers arriving by air from Albania, Belgium, Bulgaria, Czech Republic, Hungary, Israel, Malta, North Macedonia, Poland, Romania, Russia, Spain and the United Arab Emirates must present a negative COVID-19 PCR test result issued at most 72 hours before arrival. - Greek citizens and residents and other essential travellers are exempt from this requirement. - Permanent residents of the UAE may arrive only by means of direct flights and must present proof of permanent residence in the UAE, return tickets and hotel reservations and travel insurance. - Inbound flights from the Catalonia area of Spain are suspended. - Flights from Russia are only permitted to land at Athens, Thessaloniki and Heraklion airports. - There is a limit of 500 passengers arriving per week from Russia. - There is a limit of 5000 passengers arriving per week from Israel. - Flights are restricted from Turkey, Bulgaria and Romania. - o Flights from Albania and North Macedonia can only land at Athens Airport.

-- Effective until 30 September: - Greek citizens and residence permit holders entering Greece by land must present a medical certificate with a negative COVID-19 PCR test result issued at most 72 hours before arrival. - Those travelling for business who exit the country by land are not permitted to re-enter Greece. - Greek nationals and residence permit holders who wish to exit and reenter Greece by land must complete the Passenger Locator Form (PLF) prior to travel. - Land borders with Albania, North Macedonia and Turkey remain closed. - Effective until 30 September: - Sea borders with Albania and Turkey are closed. - Permanent residents of Israel will be re-tested for COVID-19 on arrival. - Some Greece visa application centres have resumed operations.
+- Greek citizens and residence permit holders entering Greece by land must present a medical certificate with a negative COVID-19 PCR test result issued at most 72 hours before arrival. - Those travelling for business who exit the country by land are not permitted to re-enter Greece until 12 October. - Greek nationals and residence permit holders who wish to exit and re-enter Greece by land must complete the Passenger Locator Form (PLF) prior to travel. - Land borders with Albania, North Macedonia and Turkey remain closed. - Sea borders with Albania and Turkey remain closed. - Some Greece visa application centres have resumed operations.